Labour to set up new publicly-owned company to ‘harness green energy’

 On energy, he said GB Energy would work “alongside the rapidly expanding private sector, to establish the UK as a clean energy superpower and guarantee long term energy security”.

-The firm would be modelled on companies in many European, Asian, and American countries have public generating companies, which partner with the private sector to increase capacity.
+The firm would be modelled on companies in many European, Asian, and American countries, which work in partnership with the private sector to increase capacity.

-“Labour will make sure that the public money we spend building-up British industry, spurs on private investment, stimulates growth and the British people enjoy the returns,” Sir Keir said.
+“Labour will make sure that the public money we spend building-up British industry spurs on private investment, stimulates growth and the British people enjoy the returns,” Sir Keir said.

 “Labour won’t make the mistake the Tories made with North Sea oil and gas back in the 1980s.
 Where they frittered away the wealth from our national resources.”